cocos/cocos-docs/en/editor/preferences/index.md

 For ease of use, we also add some additional design aids.

-- the focus will be in the search box when opening the popup, so you can search directly for the relevant keyword without having to expand it with a mouse click.
+- The focus will be in the search box when opening the popup.
+This allows searching directly for the relevant keyword without having to expand it with a mouse click.
-- When searching for a component, you can use the **↑** and **↓** keyboard shortcuts to quickly toggle through the component options, and press the **Enter** shortcut to add the component.
+- When searching for a component, use the <kbd>**↑**</kbd> and <kbd>**↓**</kbd> keyboard shortcuts to quickly toggle through the component options, and press the **Enter** shortcut to add the component.

 ### Caution